Are you ready to embark on an epic journey to transform your homemade pizza game with the ultimate secret to heavenly, melted mozzarella cheese?

 If you prefer less watery lasagna, opt for shredded mozzarella instead of the new option.
 Grate your fresh mozzarella on a coarse box grater for efficiency.

 Best Types of Mozzarella Cheese for Melting

-There is more to mozzarella than the commonly found shredded, part-skim cheese.
-Mozzarella is categorized into fresh and low moisture cheese, where the latter is aged and dried.
+There is more to mozzarella than the commonly found shredded part-skim cheese.
+Mozzarella is categorized into fresh and low-moisture cheese, which is aged and dried.

-Low moisture mozzarella melts are better than any other and are commonly used for pizza making.
+Low moisture mozzarella cheese melts better than any other and is commonly used for pizza making.

 - Processed Mozzarella

 Processed or commercially made mozzarella melts better than fresh because it has lesser water density.
 This allows your pizza to have gooey cheese strings.
 It is easy to grate and adds texture to your meal.

 - Whole Milk Mozzarella

 The cheese melts quicker than part skim mozzarella cheese and browns better too.
 It has a softer texture due to its high-fat content and gives off a better flavor if it is slightly aged.

 Because of its gooey nature, it has a better holding ability on your pizza than most mozzarella cheeses.